Drug Rehab Center in Columbus, Ohio

 Our full clinical treatment program includes a full assessment to determine the best treatment plan to suit you, including psychotherapy covering individual, group, and family therapies.
 In addition to therapy, we offer medication management, life skills training, and support around the clock to help you move through each detox stage and onto the road to feeling well once again.
 The end of treatment, however, does not signal the end of our support on your recovery journey.
 The team at Findlay is committed to ensuring you have access to long-term care to help with relapse prevention and ongoing sobriety.

-The most valuable decision you can make towards improving your physical, psychological, and spiritual health is to choose addiction treatment at Findlay near Toledo, Ohio.
+The most valuable decision you can make toward improving your physical, psychological, and spiritual health is to choose addiction treatment at Findlay near Toledo, Ohio.
 Reach out today to our admission team to learn more about our programs and how we can help you overcome addiction.
 We are here to answer your questions, put your mind at ease and make starting treatment as easy and stress-free as possible.
 The path to sobriety will never be easy.
 There will be bumps, setbacks, and challenges as you navigate learning more about your addiction and how you can manage triggers in a safer, healthier way.
 There is no one-size-fits-all addiction treatment program, and your team will work with you each day to ensure your program continues to fit your recovery needs.
 If changes are needed, we will make them to provide you with continued high-level care.
 You can defeat addiction with the help of the team at Findlay.
 Reach out to our residential treatment center in Ohio at (419)-495-8807 today to learn more.

 Get Help at Our Rehab Facility Near Columbus, Ohio

-If you or your loved ones struggle with an addiction to drugs or alcohol in Columbus, OH, don’t wait another day to seek help.
+If you, or your loved ones, struggle with an addiction to drugs or alcohol in Columbus, OH, don’t wait another day to seek help.
 An inpatient addiction treatment program at our rehab facility near Columbus, OH, can help you achieve and maintain ongoing sobriety.
 We are here to provide comprehensive support and guidance throughout each stage of the addiction treatment process.
 Beginning with detox services and continuing through to individualized therapy and detailed aftercare planning, the staff here at Findlay is here to ensure each person who walks through our doors is supported at every step.

 Deciding to seek addiction treatment is not easy.
 Unfortunately, painful and misguided stigmas surrounding addiction and addiction treatment are alive and well in Columbus and throughout the nation.
-Misunderstandings and misconceptions about addiction and its physical, psychological, and spiritual effects on the lives of those it touches lead many to avoid seeking potentially life saving addiction treatment.
+Misunderstandings and misconceptions about addiction and its physical, psychological, and spiritual effects on the lives of those it touches lead many to avoid seeking potentially life-saving addiction treatment.
 If you or a loved one are ready to begin your sobriety journey and are unsure where to turn or how to start, contact our rehab facility today.
 Our admissions team is here to answer all of your questions and provide you with clear, easy-to-understand guidance and your next steps.
 Addiction is a disease that will not go away on its own.
 Let the team at our inpatient rehab near Columbus, OH help you heal and start over without the influence of drugs and alcohol.